saucelabs/forwarder/docs/content/cli/forwarder_run.md

 The maximum amount of time waiting to wait for a TLS handshake.
 Zero means no limit.

+### `--http-tls-keylog-file` {#http-tls-keylog-file}

+* Environment variable: `FORWARDER_HTTP_TLS_KEYLOG_FILE`
+* Value Format: `<path>`

+File to log TLS master secrets in NSS key log format.
+By default, the value is taken from the SSLKEYLOGFILE environment variable.
+It can be used to allow external programs such as Wireshark to decrypt TLS connections.

 ### `--insecure` {#insecure}

 * Environment variable: `FORWARDER_INSECURE`